UBC-MOAD/docs/python_packaging/pkg_structure.rst

   .. _Sphinx: https://www.sphinx-doc.org/en/master/

-* :ref:`PkgEnvSubDirectory` that contains the `conda environments`_ description YAML files for the package development and docs building environments, and a :file:`requirements.txt` file that records the full list of packages and their versions used for recent development work
+* :ref:`PkgEnvsSubDirectory` that contains the `conda environments`_ description YAML files for the package development and docs building environments,
 * :ref:`PkgTestsSubDirectory` that contains the unit test suite for the package

 The :file:`__init__.py` file in the :ref:`PkgPackageCodeSubDirectory` provides the package version identifier string as a variable named :py:obj:`__version__`.